 I had read that there was a new sandhill crane family at Circle B Bar Reserve.
-As soon as Pam and I walked out on the trail, we saw them slowly making their way towards us.
+As soon as I walked out on the trail, I saw them slowly making their way towards me.
 The little babies were so cute.
 One was much younger than the other.
 Maybe by a few days.

 The smaller one was all wet.
 They must have been in the marsh.

 He looked tired and plopped down for a rest while the parents and older sibling were looking for food.
-Pam said “I wonder if there’s anything wrong with him.
-He looks bad.”
-I didn’t think anything of it.
 Maybe he was just tired since he was younger.

 The oldest sibling stayed close the parent and was getting fed a few bugs.